-Here at Seatons Solicitors, we can act for both landlords and tenants, and our team has a variety of experience and knowledge to ensure the best result for you with the minimum inconvenience.
+Here at Seatons Solicitors, our team has a variety of experience and knowledge to ensure the best result for you with the minimum inconvenience.

 If you have tenants that are causing issues for you or you require possession of the property for your own use there is a procedure that must be carried out.
 Unfortunately you are unable to simply change the locks and remove the tenant.